dustming/basinmaker/docs/overview.rst

 Authors
 ========

 BasinMaker and the associated river and lake routing product was developed by the hydrology research group at the University of Waterloo.
-Primary Contributors includes Ming Han, Hongren Shen, Bryan A. Tolson, James R. Craig, Juliane Mai, Simon Lin, Nandita B. Basu, Frezer Awol.
-We also want to thank Robert Chlumsky, Étienne Gaborit, Hongli Liu, Konhee Lee for their secondary support in development of this product and their contributions to our Pan-Canadian routing product.
+Primary Contributors are Ming Han, Hongren Shen, Bryan A. Tolson, James R. Craig and Juliane Mai.
+Secondary contributors are Simon Lin, Nandita B. Basu and Frezer Awol.

 ========
 Citation